Temple of love

 To make this work, I was inspired by The Gate of Kiss (Poarta Sărutului), a sculpture finished in 1938 by Constantin Brâncuși.
 The sculpture is a part of the sculptural ensemble made by Constantin Brâncuși in Târgu-Jiu, Romania.

 In the image, the temple is placed on a large plateau.
 The overall composition is symmetrical and dominated by warm colors.
 In the center of the composition, we see a very big door, the entrance of the temple.
 The door is made of vertically aligned lips painted in an intense red color.
-The orientation of the lips, is intended to remind viewers of the female sexual organs, despite their resemblance to mouth lips.
-In this way I put an emphasis on sex, on the sexual drive that animates two people in the first stages of their romantic relationship, and for some couples, through-out their entire lifetime together.
-An old man is climbing the big stairs of the plateau.
-With this, I point out that even at late age people still have an interest in love or making love, and are willing to make efforts for it, to climb.
-People through-out their life return to "the temple of love", that is, to a real love or just to have sexual gratification.
-Not all people are able to reach the temple, because as I illustrated, it takes efforts to reach to it.
+The orientation of the lips is intended to remind viewers of the female sexual organs, more specifically, the labias.
+With this symbol, I emphasize sex, the sexual drive that animates people through-out their life, or at least, in the first stages of romantic relationships.